The Enterprise Investment Scheme (EIS)

 The changes to be introduced in the Finance Bill 2012 will increase:

-- The thresholds for the maximum size of qualifying company for EIS to 250 employees and gross assets of £15 million
+- the thresholds for the maximum size of qualifying company for EIS to 250 employees and gross assets of £15 million (with a cap of £16 million post investment)

 Seed Enterprise Investment Scheme (SEIS) read more

 The level of tax treatment depends on your individual circumstance.
 Tax breaks exist under current legislation and are subject to change.
-Tax breaks alone should not be the sole reason to invest into tax efficient investments.
 Investment in private companies carries a high risk: it is highly speculative and there is no recognised market for these shares.
 Investors in private companies must have no need for liquidity and must be able to withstand a total loss of investment.
 Past performance is not an indication of future performance and investments may go down as well as up.
 Private equity investment and certain investments offered by CSS Partners are not suitable for all investors.

-This report has been prepared and issued by CSS Partners LLP (“CSS Partners”) and has been approved for publication in the United Kingdom by Charles Street Securities Europe LLP (CSS) whom is authorised and regulated by the Financial Services Authority in the UK.
+This document has been prepared and issued by CSS Partners LLP (“CSS Partners”) and Hillier Hopkins LLP (“Hillier Hopkins”) and has been approved for publication in the United Kingdom by Charles Street Securities Europe LLP (CSS) and Hillier Hopkins, both of whom are authorised and regulated by the Financial Conduct Authority in the UK.
 CSS Partners is an appointed representative of Charles Street Securities Europe LLP.
-This document is intended only to give background information on the subject of the report and is a marketing communication as contemplated by the FSA rules.
+This document is intended only to give background information on the subject of the report and is a marketing communication as contemplated by the FCA rules.

-Neither CSS, nor CSS Partners, nor their related entities, directors, employees or agents accept any liability whatsoever for any loss or damage of any kind arising out of use of all or part of these materials.
-No part of this report may be licensed, distributed, reproduced or sold on in any manner without the written permission of CSS Partners.
+Neither CSS, CSS Partners nor Hillier Hopkins, nor their related entities, directors, employees or agents accept any liability whatsoever for any loss or damage of any kind arising out of use of all or part of these materials.
+No part of this document may be licensed, distributed, reproduced or sold on in any manner without the written permission of CSS Partners.

 Certain laws and regulations impose liabilities which cannot be disclaimed.
 This disclaimer shall in no way constitute a limitation of any rights a person may have under such laws and/or regulations.